 1. It isn’t very absorbent, so you need a lot less liquid.
 And, yes, this means that when baking this almond flour apple cake, your batter is going to look thick, gloppy and you are going to think you did something wrong.
 If you think this, you are doing it right.

 2. It’s quite heavy compared to wheat flour, so you need to up the leavening agents.
+But if you want to use wheat flour you could also just make my vegan apple cake instead!

 3. Since it is made of nuts, and higher in (good for you!) fat, you don’t need to add a bunch of fat to make it moist.
 It is seriously mega moist x 13 on it’s own.